HoldenDeHaan/AzureSentinelProject/AzureHoneypot.md

 > Please note if you are trying to follow along and use this writeup as a guide, Microsoft LOVES to change its UI on a regular basis so some of the things described below may be different or just plain not functional.
 I also don't claim that this is a difinitive method to set something like this up.
 This is just how I got it to work and achieve my goal.
 I'm confident there are better/simpler ways to go about this project.

-# Things that were learned about:
+# Things that were learned:
 - Azure setup
 - VM deployment and setup (Windows 11)
 - Configure Log Analytics Workspace (LAW) to ingest logs from the virtual machine